cloudinary-community/netlify-plugin-cloudinary/README.md

 Value: <Your Cloud Name>
 ```

-- Trigger a new deploy!
+- Trigger a new deployment!

-By default, your images will served via the [fetch delivery type](https://cloudinary.com/documentation/fetch_remote_images).
+By default, your images will be served via the [fetch delivery type](https://cloudinary.com/documentation/fetch_remote_images).

 ### File-based configuration